 - Change is difficult.
-Going from Middle School to High School is a learning curve for many students due to challenging academics, making new friends, and learning a new school's environment.
-It is important that you talk with your child and let them know you are there for them if needed. - Attend parent teacher conferences so you are informed about your child's school academic procedures.
+Going from middle school to high school is a learning curve for many students due to challenging academics, making new friends, and learning a new school's environment.
+It is important that you talk with your child and let them know you are there for them if needed. - Attend parent teacher conferences so you are informed about your child's school academic procedures and expectations.
 This also lets your child know you support and care about their academic efforts.

-Prepare Your Child for the Expectation of Their New School
+Prepare Your Child for the Expectations of their New School

 - If possible, visit the school with your child so they feel more comfortable with the layout of the school.
 This will decrease their anxiety for their first day and ease them into feeling more comfortable in their new environment.
-If in-person visits are unavailable find out if there's a virtual option to tour the school. - Help your child understand the expectations of extracurriculars.
-High school has more extracurriculars than middle school.
+If in-person visits are unavailable find out if there's a virtual option to tour the school. - Help your child understand the expectations of after-school activities, like clubs or sports.
+High school has more after-school activities than middle school.
 This is a great time for students to explore their passions and interests, while also teaching time management skills.
 However, be sure to leave some down time for your student because it's important for them to relax as well.